France at the 1900 Summer Olympics

 France was the host of the 1900 Summer Olympics in Paris.
-France was one of many nations that had competed in the 1896 Summer Olympics in Greece and had returned to compete at the 1900 Games.
+France was one of many nations that had competed in the 1896 Summer Olympics in Greece, which were the first international Olympic Games held in modern history, and had returned to compete at the 1900 Games.

-Gold medals were not given out and silver medals were given to the winners while bronze medals were given to second place.
+Gold medals were not given out.
+The winners were given silver medals, while the second-placed competitors were given bronze medals.